In our study of James chapter five, we look at the difference between hope in God and hope in things of this world.

 James reminds us here again that we are not to brag because that is a sign of arrogance.
 We do not own anything or control anything and therefore we do not have the right to swear by anything.

-Is any of you in trouble?
+Is someone among you in trouble?
 He should pray.
-Is anyone happy?
-Let him sing songs of praise.
+Is someone feeling good?
+He should sing songs of praise.

 James begins the closing of his letter by reminding us of the basics of our faith.
 If we need help, we can turn to the Creator of the universe who owns everything and sustains everything.
 He can handle anything we face.
 We are also to remember to praise God with song.
 God, our Father, wants to be an active part of our lives and these things are just a natural part of that relationship.

-Is any one of you sick?
-He should call the elders of the church to pray over him and anoint him with oil in the name of the Lord.
+Is someone among you ill?
+He should call for the elders of the congregation.
+They will pray for him and rub olive oil on him in the name of the Lord.

 Got sickness?
 James reminds us of God's prescription for healing.
 There are many who have said that they have done this and not been healed.
 They ask why and the sad fact of the matter is that many who are "elders" are not qualified to be so.
 The apostle Peter explained how and why people are called to be elders (in 1 Peter 5:1-4).
 In Matthew 17:14-21, we see where some of Jesus' disciples could not do this and we see Jesus' answer when they asked why they could not.
 The simple fact of the matter is that God's Word says that elders can and should do this so, if they cannot, they are not empowered for the office and need to seek God's face for answers.